Buffalo Nation

 The McCracken Research Library

-In 1800, over 30 million bison roamed the Great Plains.
+In 1800, 30 million bison roamed the Great Plains (and possibly more).
 By 1889, fewer than 1,000 remained.
 Today, about 500,000 live in North America.
 What caused these dramatic swings?
 The bison’s history is complex, involving unlikely allies who worked to save the species after a period of mass destruction.
 The McCracken Research Library’s Spotlight Exhibition brings this story to life with powerful archival images and rare books, including treasures featured in Ken Burns’s documentary The American Buffalo.
 Visitors will also see Yellowstone postcards, magazine and newspaper covers, and material from Buffalo Bill’s Wild West shows.
 The exhibition presents the stark history of near extinction and the heroic efforts to preserve the bison in the late nineteenth and early twentieth centuries, offering context that deepens the experience of other Spotlight Exhibitions.

 The Plains Indian Museum